microsoft/playwright/docs/api.md

 await browserContext.setGeolocation({latitude: 59.95, longitude: 30.31667});
 ```

-> **NOTE** Consider using [browserContext.setPermissions](#browsercontextsetpermissions-permissions) to grant permissions for the browser context pages to read its geolocation.
+> **NOTE** Consider using [browserContext.grantPermissions](#browsercontextgrantpermissionspermissions-options) to grant permissions for the browser context pages to read its geolocation.

 #### browserContext.setHTTPCredentials(httpCredentials)
 - `httpCredentials` <?[Object]>